How Does Tool Insurance Work?

 Step 2: How Premiums Are Calculated

-Risk Factors
+Risk factors

-• • Your occupation/trade
+• • Your occupation / trade

-• • Location (crime rates)
+• • Location and storage situation

-• • Storage security
+• • Storage security (locked vehicle, alarm, GPS)

 • • Claims history

-• • Security systems (10-15%)
+• • Security systems / GPS tracking

-• • No claims bonus (5-20%)
+• • No-claims bonus

 • • Multi-policy discount

-• • Annual payment discount
+• • Annual (vs monthly) payment

 Step 3: How to Make a Claim